Omegapoint/golang-umea-20200110/README.md

 Holds an index of registered clients.
 Supported operations are currently: list clients, register client.
 When a client is registered it is instantly added to the index.
 I.e. after a client is added to the index it will instantly be present in the list of clients.
 Connected clients will have to continuously update their status.
-Every five minute, the index is pruned and clients with a connected time > 5min will be removed from the index.
+Every five seconds, the index is pruned and clients with a connected time > 5sec will be removed from the index.
-I.e. clients will have to periodically, with interval < 5min, register themselves again.
+I.e. clients will have to periodically, with interval < 5sec, update their status again.
 A clients presence in the list is no guarantee that it will be possible to connect to it.

 ---